rajkuntal/database-deploy/README.md

 				release-number: custom

 ## Solution with new git repository and jenkins jobs:
- ### Summary: To have a git repostory for database changes. developer can add sql file there with PRs and create jenkins jobs to run sql queries on servers.
-We can run sql queries through shell scripts(done a POC on that) so It should be doable through jenkins jobs as well.
 	1. Regular Release:
 	   - Check release folder is available or not if not then create folders using jenkins job
 	   - Create a new branch from develop